 - ~2x increase run time speed. cProfile in Pycharm showed a ~6800ms down to ~3100ms for the total runtime of the tensorflow method calls.

-- ~3x reduction memory usage (TBH this is mostly eyeballed…)
+- ~3x reduction memory usage (this metric is mostly eyeballed…)

 - a relatively small loss in accuracy (that I have not put the time in to quantify).
-Luckily I only need to differentiate between two classes of images so accuracy started off very good (positive classifications are typically greater than 98%).
+Luckily I only need to differentiate between two classes of images so accuracy has been very good (positive classifications are typically greater than 98%).

 Oddly enough two weeks before I started development Instagram deprecated the official APIs methods I could have used.
 Luckily nature finds a way and there are existing libraries like Instalooter that work off scraping pages rather than using the official APIs.
 The library makes its easy to fetch posts over a specific time range.